-Although a cactus plant prefers slightly cramped growing conditions in a container, there may come a time when it outgrows its pot and needs a larger one.
-When the cactus roots reach the edge of the container, you must repot a large cactus.
-With attention to detail and by following expert recommendations, you can give your cactus fresh soil in a larger container so it can continue to thrive.
+Although a cactus prefers slightly cramped growing conditions in a container, it may come when it outgrows its pot and needs a larger one.
+When its roots reach the edge of the container, you must repot the cactus.
+Then, with attention to detail and following recommendations, you can give your large cactus fresh soil in a larger container to continue to thrive.

-Choose a container that is only 1 to 2 inches (2.5 to 5 cm) larger than the present container to ensure that you do not place the cactus in a pot that is too large.
-A cactus in a container too large may begin decaying because the soil will stay too wet.
-Fill the container approximately halfway with cactus potting soil.
+Choose a container that is only 1 to 2 inches (2.5 to 5 cm) larger than the present container to ensure that you do not place the cactus in a too-large pot.
+A cactus in a too-large container may begin decaying because the soil will stay too wet.
+Fill the container approximately halfway with a cactus potting mix.

 Transfer the cactus from the old container to the new container.
-Set the cactus into the container so the plant will be at the same depth as it was growing in the old container.
-Fill additional soil in around the roots of the cactus and firm the soil down gently to finish repotting it.
+Set the cactus into the container so the plant will be at the same depth as grown in the old container.
+Fill additional soil around the roots and firm the soil down gently to finish repotting it.

 Place the repotted cactus into its regular growing location with direct sunlight.
-Do not water the cactus for two to three days after repotting.
+Do not water it for two to three days after repotting.

 Tips and Warnings

-Repot a cactus in the spring before the plant begins growing actively again.
+Repot your cactus in the spring before it begins growing actively again.

-Install a stake in the new container at the time you repot if your large cactus requires support.
-Choose a stake that is as tall as the cactus and place it into the container as you place the cactus into the container.
-Fill soil around both the cactus roots and the stake then tie the stake to the cactus with stretchy plant ties.
+Install a stake in the new container when you repot if your large cactus requires support.
+Choose a stake as tall as the cactus and place it into the container as you place the cactus into the container.
+Fill soil around the cactus roots and the stake, then tie the stake to the cactus with stretchy plant ties.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus